 GOAL: Program participants will achieve a successful treatment discharge.

-OBJECTIVE: No less than ninety percent (90%) of participants will have a successful treatment discharge.
+OBJECTIVE: No less than eighty-five (85%) of participants will have a successful treatment discharge.
 Successful treatment discharge occurs when a program participant completes his/her treatment/recovery plan or is transferred for continued treatment.